The Framework: A Universe That Never Closes

 I. The Timeless Substrate

-At root there is only pure possibility — infinite, unfixed, simultaneous, no clock ticks, and therefore no beginning carving a starting line.
+At root there is only nāda, pure possibility of resonance — infinite, unfixed, simultaneous, no clock ticks, and therefore no beginning.
 Just the vast ensemble of every conceivable configuration, each weighted only by its own propensity.

 Coherence is not compelled, it is statistically inevitable in infinite possibility.
-But it is always particular and always unrepeatable in its conditions.

 II.
 Coherence Basins